BazzaCuda/TRARunrar/README.md

 Full PDF documentation to follow.

 TRAR as a Delphi IDE component has now been added.
-TRAR works just as well as standalone, included (i.e. "uses") units in a Delphi project.
+TRAR works just as well when used as standalone, included (i.e. "uses") units in a Delphi project.
 TRAR as a Delphi IDE component has been included in keeping with Phillipe's original.

 A basic test project is included which will be enhanced based on feedback.